SaniyaKhullar/NetREm/README.md

 </table>
 </div>

+In the context of gene regulation (in biology), we predict that predictors with negative NetREm coefficients for target gene (TG) $y$ may be repressors (their activity focuses on reducing expression of $y$) and those with positive coefficients for $y$ may be activators.

 To view the cell-type-specific Protein-Protein Interactions (PPIs) that NetREm learned for this target gene $y$, we can view the `B_interaction_df`.

 ```python